Computing classical modular forms: An overview of the computation

 For newforms $f=\sum a_nq^n$ of level $N\le 1000$ we computed $1000$ coefficients $a_n$, while for newforms of level $1001\le N \le 4000$ we computed $2000$ coefficients, and for newforms of level $4001\le N\le \numprint{10000}$ we computed $3000$ coefficients.
 This substantially exceeds the Sturm bound in every case, and also exceeds the bound $30\sqrt{N}$ required for the $L$-function calculations described in \secref{sec:Lfunctions}.
 For every newform in the database we computed complex coefficients to a precision of at least 200 bits.
 In cases where we compute algebraic coefficient data we computed an optimized representation using an LLL-basis as described in \secref{sec:LLLbasis}, along with a set of generators for the coefficient ring.

-For every newform we determined any non-trivial self twists admitted by the newform (CM, RM, or both), and for newforms with algebraic eigenvalue data available we computed all inner twists as described in \secref{sec:twists}.
+For each newform we determined any non-trivial self-twists admitted by the newform (CM, RM, or both), and for newforms with algebraic eigenvalue data available, we computed all inner twists as described in \secref{sec:twists}.
 We also computed the analytic rank of every newform, as described in \secref{sec:analyticrank}, and for \weightone{} newforms we computed the image of the associated projective Artin representation and a defining polynomial for its kernel, as described in \secref{sec:weight1}.
 These computations have now all been rigorously verified.

 In addition to the newform database, we computed dimension tables for all newspaces in the range $Nk^2\le \numprint{40000}$ with $k>1$, and we computed trace forms for all newspaces of level $N\le 4000$ in this range using the \texttt{mftraceform} function in \pari{}.